google/WebFundamentals/src/content/en/tools/lighthouse/v3/scoring.md

 Lighthouse returns a Performance score between 0 and 100.
 0 is the lowest possible score.
 A 0 score usually indicates an error in Lighthouse.
 If you see a 0 score repeatedly, please [file a bug on the Lighthouse repo][bug]{:.external}.
-100 is the best possible score.
-A 100 score represents the 98th percentile of top-performing sites, which is the point of diminishing returns.
+100 is the best possible score which represents the 98th percentile, a top-performing site.
 A score of 50 represents the 75th percentile.

 [bug]: https://github.com/GoogleChrome/lighthouse/issues/new